MIT-DB-Class/simple-db-hw-2022/lab2.md

 tuples, you will implement the `Insert` and `Delete` operators.

-For plans that implement `insert` and `delete` queries, the top-most operator is a special `Insert` or `Delete` operator that modifies the pages on disk.
+For plans that implement `insert` and `delete` queries, the top-most operator is a special `Insert` or `Delete` operator that modifies the pages.
 These operators return the number of affected tuples.
 This is implemented by returning a single tuple with one integer field, containing the count.

 * *Insert*: This operator adds the tuples it reads from its child operator to the `tableid` specified in its constructor.
 It should use the